Any Dream Will Do (song)

-"Any Dream Will Do" is a popular song written by Andrew Lloyd Webber and Tim Rice for the 1968 musical Joseph and the Amazing Technicolor Dreamcoat.
+"Any Dream Will Do" is a show tune written by Andrew Lloyd Webber and Tim Rice for the 1968 musical Joseph and the Amazing Technicolor Dreamcoat.
 It is generally the beginning and the concluding song of the musical, sung by the title character of Joseph.

 The song has been sung by numerous performers.
 In 1969, it was released as the B-side of the 7-inch single "We Will Rock You" by child singer Christopher.
 This recording was produced by Andrew Lloyd Webber and Tim Rice, and arranged by Andrew Lloyd Webber.
-Max Bygraves released a popular version in 1972 which had another track from the film on the B-side "Close Every Door To Me".
+Max Bygraves released a popular version in 1972 which had another track from the show on the B-side "Close Every Door To Me".
 This may have been the most popular version released.
 Joe Cuddy's version was a number-one hit in Ireland in 1974.
 The song was voted Broadway Song of the Year in 1981, and won an Ivor Novello Award in 1991.

 The song was also covered by Jason Donovan and Lee Mead, whose versions reached number one and number two respectively in the UK chart.
 Donovan, Mead and Donny Osmond performed the song at the Concert for Diana on 1 July 2007.
 Donovan performed the song at the Platinum Party at the Palace on 4 June 2022.